Integrate with Microsoft Sentinel

 1. In the Cloud portal top menu, click on the Settings option.

-2. In the Cloud portal left-hand menu, click on the INTEGRATION SERVICES tile.
+2. In the Cloud portal left-hand menu, click on the Integration Services > SIEM INTEGRATION SERVICE option.

 The NEW SIEM INTEGRATION section opens.